wazuh/wazuh-documentation/source/deployment-options/deploying-with-puppet/wazuh-puppet-module/index.rst

 To configure the manager before deployment, check the configuration variables for the Wazuh manager class section in :ref:`ref_wazuh_puppet`.

 Create the ``stack.pp`` file at ``/etc/puppetlabs/code/environments/production/manifests/`` with the contents below.
-Here, ``puppet-aio-node`` refers to the hostname or IP address of the puppet agent.
+Here, ``puppet-aio-node`` refers to the hostname or IP address of the Puppet agent and ``puppet-server`` refers to the hostname or IP address of the Puppet server when Wazuh module was installed.

 .. code-block:: puppet